ChouseinKec/triax-page/docs/style/utilities/property.md

 Checks if a given CSS property is valid according to the defined CSS properties.

 - **Parameters:**
-  - `property: StyleKeys` — The CSS property to validate.
+  - `property: StyleKey` — The CSS property to validate.
 - **Returns:** `boolean` — True if the property is valid, false otherwise.
 - **Example:**
   - `isStyleKeyValid('color') → true`